chrisroode/denigma/README.md

 ## Other Resources

 Many of the tags in Enigma Xml correspond to classes and properties in the [Finale PDK Framework](https://pdk.finalelua.com/).
-To the extent these can be mapped to the Xml, that documentation is also maintained.
+To the extent these can be mapped to the Xml, those links into the PDK Framework documentation are also maintained.

 Another tool that may help decipher the format is the free [Enigma Text Dump](https://robertgpatterson.com/-fininfo/-downloads/download-free.html) plugin for Finale.
 It spits out a text file of all the data it can find in the document in a format similar to the old Enigma Text File format.
-Where they are known, the output includes references to the corresponding PDK Framework classes.
+Where they are known, the output includes references to the corresponding PDK Framework class names.